polypodes/euradionantes-EE2014/README.md

 An EuradioNantes website for 2014 european elections.

-This is a Github Pages based website: http://polypodes.github.io/euradionantes-EE2014o
+This is a Github "Project Pages" based website: http://polypodes.github.io/euradionantes-EE20144

 Plase consider & work in the __[gh-pages branch](https://github.com/polypodes/euradionantes-EE2014/tree/gh-pages) as the main branch__